Work begins on the construction of two lighthouses on Skellig Michael.

 The buildings, rock cutting and roadway were designed by Inspector George Halpn.

-Construction begins on stations.
+Construction begins on both Lighthouses on Skellig Michael.

 The upper light is discontinued when a light was established on Inishtearaght – 22 miles north of the Skelligs.